A Stop at Willoughby: In popular culture

-One of the last episodes of Thirtysomething clearly pays homage to this episode.
-It has the same title, and in it Michael experiences a crisis similar to that of Williams, though it does not end tragically.

-In the Rugrats episode "Family Reunion," the Pickles family takes a train to the town of Willoughby, with the conductor saying, "Next stop Willoughby!"

-In the TV series Stargate Atlantis episode, "The Real World", Dr. Elizabeth Weir awakens in the Acute Care Unit of Willoughby State Hospital, a psychiatric hospital.
-She is told her memories of the last two years off-world was a fantasy and that she had imagined the Stargate project.

 Matthew Weiner, creator of the TV series Mad Men, acknowledged the influence of The Twilight Zone on his work, and how Don Draper's life had many superficial similarities to the main character of this episode.
 Weiner said they also paid homage to the episode in The Sopranos, when Tony Soprano leaves behind his life in his briefcase.

-In the TV series The Marvelous Mrs. Maisel (Season 4, episode 2), Abe Weissman (Tony Shalhoub) describes the Willoughby episode to his wife and daughter as they tour Midge’s apartment.
+In the TV series The Marvelous Mrs. Maisel, Abe Weissman (Tony Shalhoub) describes the Willoughby episode to his wife and daughter as they tour Midge's apartment.

+In the 2016 Richard Linklater film Everybody Wants Some!!, the college-age character played by Wyatt Russell is named "Willoughby".
+He is revealed to be a 30-year-old man who has refused to grow up and who continues to travel the country trying to play for college baseball teams.
+Willoughby has a nearly complete collection of Twilight Zone episodes on tape and reveals that he knows almost all of them by heart, citing the name and episode number of "Eye of the Beholder" to another character.